 It was an event that started a trend that still takes place today.

 Held in the famous Crystal Palace in Hyde Park, the cat show took place in 1871.

 The flyer for the event claimed that there would be 500 rare and beautiful cats being showcased, including Siamese, Polydactyl, Manx, and Scottish Wild cats.

 The show was an instant success, with more than 200,000 people attending the event!

 It might not be the best idea to let your cat hunt mice.

-Firstly, any mouse or rat which has eaten poison doesn’t die straight away, so if your cat ate such a mouse it could be poisoned too!
+Firstly, any mouse or rat that has eaten poison doesn’t die immediately, so if your cat ate such a mouse, it could be poisoned too!

 Mice can also be infected with ticks, which your cat could then bring into the home.